AdamMontemurro/AdamMontemurro/README.md

  <h3>Hello, I am Adam!
 A dynamic software engineer fueled by a love of learning. </h3>

-I recently enrolled in a software engineering boot camp to expand my skill set and drive innovation in the industry.

 Critical thinking and offering unique solutions to complex problems are what drive me.

 In my spare time I enjoy learning a new skill, or reading a good book!